openwdl/wdl/versions/development/SPEC.md

 ### String Interpolation

-Any string literal can use string interpolation to access the value of any expression.
+Within tasks, any string literal can use string interpolation to access the value of any of the task's inputs.
 The most obvious example of this is being able to define an output file which is named as function of its input.
-This uses the same syntax and semantics as expression placeholders in the command section of a task.
 For example:

 ```wdl
 task example {